Kong/docs.konghq.com/app/docs/0.4.x/proxy.md

   --url http://localhost:8000/status/200
 ```

 You will notice this command makes a request to `KONG_URL:PROXY_PORT/status/200`.
-Since the configured `target_url` is `http://mockbin.com/`, the request will hit the upstream service at `http://mockbin.com/status/200`.
+Since the configured `upstream_url` is `http://mockbin.com/`, the request will hit the upstream service at `http://mockbin.com/status/200`.

 #### Using the "**strip_path**" property